WINS-FM: Alt 92.3 (2017–2022)

 On February 2, 2017, CBS Radio announced it would merge with Entercom (now Audacy).
 The merger was approved on November 9, 2017, and was completed on November 17.
-On November 17, at 10 a.m., after playing "Too Good at Goodbyes" by Sam Smith and "Encore" by Brooklyn native Jay-Z, WBMP flipped back to alternative as Alt 92.3, launching with "My Hero" by the Foo Fighters.
+On November 17, at 10 am, after playing "Too Good at Goodbyes" by Sam Smith and "Encore" by Brooklyn native Jay-Z, WBMP flipped back to alternative as Alt 92.3, launching with "My Hero" by the Foo Fighters.
 The switch marked the return of the format to the market for the first time since 2012, when WRXP switched to a simulcast of WFAN as WFAN-FM after its sale to CBS.
 A sister "AMP" station in Dallas, KVIL, also flipped to alternative with a similar brand the same day.
 On June 12, 2018, the call letters were changed to WNYL to match their format.

 On September 13, 2020, WNYL became the primary station of Entercom's alternative stations across the United States, with its programming airing on most of those stations and local staffs being let go.

 The station's morning team of "Cane and Corey" (which also aired nationwide through several stations) was terminated in mid-December 2021 for dishonesty involving profanity going out over the airwaves, non-compliance with COVID-19 vaccine rules, and launching a Patreon and Spotify podcast without notifying Audacy (which has its own podcast platform and holds contractual exclusivity for any podcasts from its employees); the hosts also told that unauthorized podcast audience that a flip to an FM simulcast of WINS was being considered by local management if ratings did not improve (Audacy had done so for most of its all-news stations, the previous being KNOU in Los Angeles becoming KNX-FM days before).
-On April 11, 2022, WNYL became the New York City affiliate for the Washington, D.C. based Elliot in the Morning.
+On April 11, 2022, WNYL became the New York City affiliate for the Washington, D.C.–based Elliot in the Morning.